mz2/livebook-indicator/README.md

 The indicator is under development and you're probably best off not using it quite yet.
 You should be aware of at least the following:

 - The Livebook server is not yet quit when the indicator is quit from the indicator menu item (`pkill -f erl` is your friend for now).
 It _is_ already quit when launched from the terminal and closed with Ctrl+C.
+- No desktop launcher when packaged inside the snap.

 ## License